Editorial guidance for Experience League authors

 More resources:

-Branding and product names brands
+Branding, product names and icons brands

 • Correct: Get started with AI Assistant.
 Learn about audiences in Experience Cloud.